nbicocchi/learn-xv6/README.md

 ## Running labs ##
 The course is basically organized around a number of fully working patches for xv6.
 They are organized within the /code/ and /code/opt/ folders.
-Each folder has its own README.md file as documentation and contains only the files that have been modified from the stock xv6.
-For running pathes the script generate.sh has been provided.
+Each folder has its own README.md file as documentation and contains only the files that have been modified from xv6 stock.
+For running patches the script generate.sh please use provided.

 ```
 usage: ./generate.sh -l lab [-s subdir] [-f flags] [-n] [-c]